erm

 Draft Book

 When I first taught this course back in 2022, I started writing a book to accompany it.
 This turned out to be a tall order, but I did manage to produce ten draft chapters.
 You can view them at https://empirical-methods.com.
 Based on my experiences teaching version 1.0 of core ERM, I decided to make a number of changes to the course.
-While much of the material in my draft book remains relevant, my newly-created lecture slides will be the final authority on the course material in the 2023 version of core ERM.
-I hope to rework the book before the 2024 version of core ERM.
+While much of the material in my draft book remains relevant, my lecture slides will be the final authority on the course material in the 2024 version of core ERM.
+I hope to rework the book before next year’s version of core ERM.

 Marking Criteria